 Any assault act is classed as a violent crime, but aggravated assault with a deadly weapon is one of the highest levels of assault you can be charged with.
 Assault with a deadly weapon includes putting another person in fear of injury or causing harm through the use of a weapon or dangerous instrument.

-If you have been charged with aggravated assault using a deadly weapon, then you are going to need a criminal defense attorney that has experience.
-Get in contact with a San Antonio Criminal Defense Attorneybefore talking with prosecutors or investigators.
-A good lawyer will stay by your side during the entire case and fight to protect your rights.
+If you have been charged with aggravated assault using a deadly weapon, then you are going to need an aggressive and experienced criminal defense lawyer.
+Get in contact with a San Antonio Criminal Defense Lawyer before talking with prosecutors or investigators.
+A good lawyer will stay by your side during the entire course of your case and fight to protect your rights.

 Different Types of Assault